bartbutenaers/node-red-contrib-rtsp-client/README.md

 To fix the video smearing, add another value to the command to force ffmpeg to connect using tcp instead of the default udp.
 Of course, this will cause slightly more delay with video, but will ensure that the data is complete.  in case your camera does not support tcp only, would be to give a list of preferred connection types in order -rtsp_transport +tcp+http+udp+udp_multicast -rtsp_flags +prefer_tcp

-ffmpeg -demuxers | grep jpeg
-ffmpeg -decoders | grep jpeg
-ffmpeg -encoders | grep 264
-ffmpeg -muxers | grep mp4
-To see details about a specific a demuxer, decoder, muxer, encoder that you found in the list from running the previous commands, run a command like this:

-ffmpeg -h demuxer=mjpeg
-ffmpeg -h decoder=mjpeg
-ffmpeg -h encoder=libx264
-ffmpeg -h muxer=mp4
+Zie complexity of audio visual content : https://journal.code4lib.org/articles/9128

-And to clarify a bit, the demuxer/muxer is the format when using the -f param and the decoder/encoder is when using the -c:v param
+the demuxer/muxer is the format when using the -f param and the decoder/encoder is when using the -c:v param

 uitleg over muxing en copying: https://discourse.nodered.org/t/beta-testing-nodes-for-live-streaming-mp4/33743/17?u=bartbutenaers